smrg-lm/GNU-Loops-Tracer/README.txt

 [0, 1] [nil | 0]         makes a simple loop.
 [0, 5] [nil | 0]         makes a simple loop in opposite direction.

 There are many possible traces.
 Simple and long loops are 16 each, 32 in total, enough to the basic latin characters of many languages.

 Direction changing loops adds a huge amount of possible trace adding 32 (counting the opposite direction) possibilities each, they can be used to special characters and modifiers like enter, return, etc...

 Simple loops are not really loops but the simplest possible trace (or very thin ellipses), they could be used for the most important special characters or modifiers (as the direction changing loops), there are only 8 simple loops.

 Despite the fact that this virtual input method is based on connection virtual points, the resulting hand-made traces are not necessary straight lines, due to the "physical" disposition and diameter of the central and peripherial points the traces are just recognized between certain limits.

 The ascii alphabet symbols are distributed in order following the this rules starting by the [0, 1] line: short loops counterclockwise, short loops opposite direction clockwise, long loops counterclockwise, long loops opposite direction clockwise.

 This method is not conceived as predictive nor based on the most frequent letters by language, the disposition of the basic ascii symbols should be always the same.
 The patterns aren't recognized by specialized trace search algorithms but simply by the physical disposition of the input circle making it easy to implement and consistent to use.

 A very basic Android (and SuperCollider) application is given as a proof of concept.

 ------
 Notes:

 There are related approaches to this input method, the most relevant is 8pen.
 Although this method was not conceived nor derived from that this shares the hand-prone trace conception.
-Aside form that fact, I think the trace building method differs substantially from the 8pen method and understands the basic traces as equal (almost in fact) to each other differing just by its sense and direction.
+Aside form that fact, I think the trace building method differs substantially from the 8pen method and understands the basic traces as equal (almost, in fact) to each other differing just by its sense and direction.
 There is no privilege to most frequent letters, they are all (almost) equal to trace (and distributed just in order), that is the original principle.

 This method was thought by me pondering many different possibilities and I think it is fairly original, any omission is not intentional.
 Do not hesitate in let me know if I'm wrong in something.

-I publish this because I don't have the time-money-resources to develop it and may be a good idea for free text input method.
+I publish this because I don't have the time-money-resources to develop it and may be a good idea for a free text input method.
 Although, obviously, as difficult to learn as the letters of the alphabet.

 Think on the future (more than a project this is a theoretical proposition right now), go ahead if you want to develop this idea (please as GNU, as free as it is).

 My best wishes.